-The neighborhoods in DC with the highest real estate prices per square foot in 2020 are all concentrated in the NW quadrant of the city.
+The neighborhoods in DC with the highest real estate prices per square foot so far in 2022 are largely concentrated in one section of the city.

 “Price per square foot has value as a general statistical indicator, tracking movements at neighborhood and regional scales.
 But overemphasis on price per square foot, combined with no legal standard for how to calculate square footage, creates an incentive to cheat the footage upward.
 Moreover, at the scale of an individual condo or house, it’s as much about how well the square footage is laid out than the actual quantity of square feet.”

 Photo courtesy of HomeVisit.